hirememorey/yesand-music/README.md

 Our development is focused on de-risking the biggest challenges first.

-### Phase 1: The "Manual Roundtrip" MVP
+### Phase 1: The "Manual Roundtrip" MVP ✅ COMPLETE
-Build the core "Brain" and prove the end-to-end editing loop works via a simple command-line interface.
+Built the core "Brain" and proved the end-to-end editing loop works via a simple command-line interface.
-- Enhanced MIDI file I/O for DAW integration
+- ✅ Enhanced MIDI file I/O for DAW integration
-- Basic musical analysis functions
+- ✅ Basic musical analysis functions (swing transformation)
-- Simple command-line interface for testing transformations
+- ✅ Simple command-line interface for testing transformations
-- Proof of concept for the full editing workflow
+- ✅ Proof of concept for the full editing workflow
+- ✅ MIDI format constraint handling (sorting, overlaps)
+- ✅ Comprehensive testing plan and validation

 ### Phase 2: The Analysis Engine
 Teach the "Brain" to identify musical concepts like "bass lines" and "chords" within a MIDI file.